Varun-Singh1/Linux-notes/README.md

 # Key components of a User Account

-Username: A unique identifier for the user on the system (e.g., sachin, admin).
+• Username: A unique identifier for the user on the system (e.g., sachin, admin).

-User ID (UID): A unique numerical ID assigned to each user. for example:
+• User ID (UID): A unique numerical ID assigned to each user. for example:

  - 0 is reserved for the root user.
  - UIDs above a certain range are for regular users.
-Group ID (GID): Specifies the primary group the user belongs to. groups help manage permissions collectively.
+• Group ID (GID): Specifies the primary group the user belongs to. groups help manage permissions collectively.

-Home Directory: A personal directory for the user to store files and configuration settings (e.g., /home/username).
+• Home Directory: A personal directory for the user to store files and configuration settings (e.g., /home/username).

-Shell: The default command-line interpreter for the user (e.g., /bin/bash).
+•Shell: The default command-line interpreter for the user (e.g., /bin/bash).

-Password: Stored (usually in an encrypted format) to authenticate the user.
+• Password: Stored (usually in an encrypted format) to authenticate the user.
 It's often managed in /etc/shadow.

-System Files:
+# System Files:

       /etc/passwd: Contains user account information (excluding passwords).
       /etc/shadow: Stores encrypted password data.
-Types of User Accounts
+# Types of User Accounts

 System Accounts: Used by system services and processes (e.g., root, daemon).